 One of the distinguished Zeyans was made a part of the Madige Badda or Transport Department who held the rank of Madige Badda Lekam.
 They were allowed to trade in areca nut, which was considered a royal monopoly then.
 The perseverance Zeyans quickly mastered the native dialect Singhalese by frequenting the Buddhist viharas (temples).
 Buddhist viharas were the pioneers in teaching the oriental languages then.

-Kandiyan political climate took a dramatic turn with the advent of the British at their threshold.
+British at their threshold.
 Native chieftains who resented the Nayakkars Dynasty as outlandish started surreptitious pacts with the British.
 In the end the proud Kandiyan Kingdom which was considered the last bastion for more than 400 years was conquered by the British in 1815.The toxic chapter unfolded with the capture and banishment of the last Sri Lankan king Sri Wickrama Rajasinghe to Vellore Fort in southern India on 24th January 1816 was a heinous episode Zeyans unthought-of.The cynic cycle unfolded thereafter purging and persecuting the close associates of the deposed royalty showed Zeyans the exit from the Kandiyan Kingdom.
 They relinquishedtheir ownership to the Lindekotuwa Walauwa and continued incognito abandoning theirfamily name to let their track cold.
 Degenerated but steadfast, Zeyans absorbed in to the meagre Kandiyan Muslims society and continued an obscured life.

 The ever volatile Kandiyan political theatre took a dramatic twist once again.
 Authority of the native chieftains who wielded considerable influence in state affairsstarted waning with British beginning to squint-eye them.
 As per the stories passed through the generation, it was a prominent 18th century Zeyan who urged his grief stricken clansmen flocked around his death bed to continue the family name that fallen out of use.

-Like a weather-beaten tree, the genealogy of their progeny encountered tremendous changes when going through many centuries, different countries, dynasties and political hurricanes.Couple of years agoHashim Zeyan made a shocking discovery when researching his obscured ancestry.His surname buried by the Kandiyan progenyhas surfaced misspelled when unearthed as Ziyaan and had continued since then up to the 21st century.
+changes when going through many centuries, different countries, dynasties and political hurricanes.Couple of years agoHashim Zeyan made a shocking discovery when researching his obscured ancestry.His surname buried by the Kandiyan progenyhas surfaced misspelled when unearthed as Ziyaan and had continued since then up to the 21st century.
 The name has duly rectified by Hashim Zeyan recently after cross checking with the family history.
 Accumulated evidences suggested the culprit could be a Singhalese grammar dictum known as Poorvaswara Lopa Sandhiya, which allows tongue twisting words effortlessly pronounceable by omitting and substituting letters within the words in question.

 -Zeyan Hashim